 The licensee should perform structural analyses for the containment, which considers the effect of the opening for the applicable loads and load combinations resulting from the containment opening.

-analyses of the containment structure be performed considering both the presence of the temporary opening and conditions after its repair.
+Structural analyses of the containment structure should be performed considering both the presence of the temporary opening and conditions after its repair.
 This analysis should incorporate the properties of the materials of the replacement components, which may affect the behavior of the containment structure locally and globally.
-The analyses should demonstrate that the Code allowable limits have not been exceeded in both cases.
-The loads and loading combinations should be the same as those specified in the FSAR or the applicable Standard Review Plan sections.
+The analyses should demonstrate that the ASME Code allowable limits have not been exceeded in both cases.
+The loads and loading combinations for the restored configuration (post-opening closure) of containment should be the same as those specified in the FSAR or the applicable Standard Review Plan sections.
 Also, consideration should be given to the conditions arising from the existence of the temporary opening, ranging from initial cutting to closing, including potential construction loads.
+For the interim configuration with temporary opening of containment, no design pressure (Pa) load associated with the design basis accident will apply in the analysis.

 Design Changes

-The materials and replacement components used to restore the containment should be those originally used and documented in the FSAR except that the concrete used to close the opening can be adjusted to reduce the creep and shrinkage.
+The materials and replacement components used to restore the containment should be like those originally used and documented in the FSAR except that the concrete used to close the opening can be adjusted to reduce the creep and shrinkage.
 If different materials or components are used, they should satisfy the applicable design criteria and requirements and provide an equivalent overall safety margin as provided in the originally licensed design.

 Temporary Opening Inspections

-the regulatory concerns previously described, the areas of inspection interest can be summarized as follows:
+Based on the regulatory concerns previously described, the areas of inspection interest can be summarized as follows:

 Welding of the steel liner or shell since the torch cut may result in irregular edges.
 The welding process, use of proper materials, the skill and training of the welder, and post-installation examination and testing should be considered.
 The replacement weld strength should be confirmed to be compatible with the containment design and it should be very similar to the strength of the weld joints in the original structure.

 Proper concrete mix design and qualification and proper placement techniques should ensure that concrete in the repair area exhibits low creep and shrinkage.
-The certification of the concrete mix design should ensure that the design mix results in properties that used in original construction, and that the mix is controlled to reduce creep and shrinkage.
-Sufficient testing should have been done prior to placement to ensure that design strength is attainable. the certification of materials used in the concrete containment, such as aggregate, cement, water, and admixtures.
+The certification of the concrete mix design should ensure that the design mix results in properties like that used in original construction, and that the mix is controlled to reduce creep and shrinkage.
+Sufficient testing should have been done prior to placement to ensure that design strength is attainable.
+The documentation of the certification of materials used in the concrete containment, such as aggregate, cement, water, and admixtures should be reviewed to ensure they meet specified quality requirements.

 Witnessing the initial concrete placement is important to verify that the concrete is being handled and tested properly.
 In cases where the interior form for the concrete containment is the liner plate, additional stiffeners may be needed to prevent buckling.